 We’re singing all the praises of apple crisp because it’s THE dessert of the season.
 Featuring warm gooey cinnamon apples and a brown sugar oat topping, this comfort food classic takes half the time and effort that traditional apple pie requires.
 You just need a handful of basic ingredients to get started including baking apples such as Granny Smith and Honeycrisp.

 How many ways can we bake with apples?
-Hopefully you’ve been enjoying sweet and simple baked apples or even dove headfirst into apple cinnamon bread and caramel apple upside down cake.
+Hopefully you’ve been enjoying sweet and simple baked apples or even dove headfirst into apple cinnamon bread, apple cake, and caramel apple upside down cake.
 There’s apple cinnamon babka and so many more apple recipes.
 But today, let’s get down to the basics.
 This is pure and simple apple crisp, a timeless dessert highlighting the natural flavor of apples.
 This apple dessert is an end-of-the-meal treat that delivers BIG flavor for very little work.
 Let’s be honest– if you can chop apples, you can make apple crisp.